 Linh Nguyen comes from years in electoral politics both in Canada and the U.S. In 2016, she worked for the Bernie Sanders presidential campaign, mobilizing communities on the National Political & Constituency team, spent 2017 on two governor races in New Jersey and Virginia, and during the 2018 midterm elections, was the Special Projects Director for the Beto O'Rourke for U.S. Senate campaign.
 Linh specializes in building outreach strategies to reach communities of color, Asian-Americans, students, and millennial voters.
 Since November 2018, she managed two special elections in Houston, winning both that sent two Latina community leaders to the Texas state capitol, before jumping into the 2020 presidential primary with Sen. Cory Booker and Mike Bloomberg.
 Linh most recently launched a super PAC, Pac that Ass (it's a real thing!): a rapid response incubator for politics, comedy, and culture that speaks to young Black & Brown voters.
 Linh has recently made Houston, Texas, her home and enjoys no longer living on the road.

-Mayor Leano works as an immigration attorney in private practice in Pasadena, CA. He obtained his J.D. from Rutgers School of Law in 2005 and B.A. from the University of Kentucky in 2001.
+Mayor Leano works as an immigration attorney in private practice in Pasadena, CA. He obtained his J.D. from Rutgers School of Law and B.A. from the University of Kentucky.
 He and his wife Liz have one son, Welles.